What Happens After a Snowmelt in Virginia and Maryland?

 Snowmelt Mitigation

-The key to protecting your home from snowmelt and from excess snow and ice is prevention.
+The key to protecting your foundation from snowmelt is prevention, which includes improving drainage around the foundation to direct water away from your home.
 Here are our recommendations:

 - Clear Rooftop Snow.
 Use a roof rake to pull excess snow off the roof.
 This prevents ice formation and excess snowmelt.